alexmeert/Python-Data-Acoustic-Modeling/README.md

 # Usage
 **Follow these steps to use our project:**
+  1. Ensure that you have all the necessary libraries installed
-  1. Run the program, you should see the GUI
+  2. Run the program (you should now see the GUI)
-  2. Click on the "Select Audio File" button and select your audio sample
+  3. Click on the "Select Audio File" button and select your audio sample
-  3.
+  4.